Introduction to the Program

 1.9.2.
 Inheritance-Environment

 1.9.3.
-Personal Characteristics Influencing the Development of Disease in Childhood
+Personal Characteristics Influencing the Development of the Disease in Childhood

 1.10.
 Major or Minor Psychopathological Problems and Difficulties